Published 5 Sep 2023

 Paper-based employee incident forms can take more time to accomplish and have the risk of getting lost in the paper trail.
 Perform digital safety audits with safety tools such as SafetyCulture.
 This mobile and web-based application is simple, straightforward, and highly customizable to fit a business’ requirements.
 With SafetyCulture you can:

-- Accomplish employee incident report forms anywhere by just a few taps
+- Accomplish employee incident and injury report forms anywhere with just a few taps

-- Attach medial files such as pictures to help visualize the incident to your supervisor
+- Attach media files such as pictures to help visualize the incident to your supervisor

 - Not worry about files not saving because of its secured cloud syncing capabilities